Are you attracting the right talent for your business?

 7. Be flexible.

-If the last two years have taught us anything, it’s the importance of workplace flexibility.
+If the last few years have taught us anything, it’s the importance of workplace flexibility.
 Remote work is the way of the future.
 The next step?
 Flex work.
 If it’s possible for your organization, industry, and the role in particular, try to incentivize potential candidates by allowing them to set their own hours based on the demands of their workload.

 Why?
 Flex work doesn’t just give people more autonomy and control over their day or time to recharge when they need to without feeling guilty about it; it shows your staff how much you trust and value them, as well as work-life balance.

 But make sure any prospective employees are on the same page as you from the get-go.
 Hone down your policies and be transparent.
 Set clear expectations about working styles and times during the interview process so candidates know what options are available to them.

 If it makes sense for your company, see if you can expand your work from home policy to a work from anywhere policy—and that includes hiring from anywhere.
 After all, the pandemic has proven that professionals don’t need to be in the office or even live near work to get the job done.
 And by removing geographic restrictions, you can widen your talent pool to engage people all over the country, including anyone that’s moved cities or even provinces throughout the pandemic.
 Plus, this way you can be sure you have access to the cream of the crop, regardless of physical location.

 The pandemic has made health and wellness a huge priority for workers.
 But even though most Canadians still rank benefits as one of the most important factors when comparing career options, only 40% of workers are satisfied with the level of health and wellness support currently provided by their employers.